-Article L711-3 of the French IPC establishes the following open list of rights that may constitute a prior right to a trademark: registered or famous trademarks, company names, trade names, domain registrations 'whose scope is not only local', geographical indications, copyrights, industrial designs, third-party personality rights (especially a family name, pseudonym or image), and name of a public entity or name, image or reputation of an EPIC.
+Article L711-3 of the French IPC establishes the following open list of rights that may constitute a prior right to a trademark:40 registered or famous trademarks, company names, trade names, domain registrations 'whose scope is not only local', geographical indications, copyrights, industrial designs, third-party personality rights (especially a family name, pseudonym or image), and name of a public entity or name, image or reputation of an EPIC.

 The prior-right assessment depends on the right invoked.
 For prior trademarks, company names, domain registrations, trade names and names of a public entity, it will be the likelihood of confusion between the signs at stake; for famous or famous signs, it will be an assessment of the harm to the prior sign.
-Also, regarding third-party personality rights, it can be an assessment based on civil liability and, therefore, more generally, an assessment of the harm to the prior right.
+In addition, regarding third-party personality rights, it can be an assessment based on civil liability and, therefore, more generally, an assessment of the harm to the prior right.

 iii Inter partes proceedings